Life Transitions: The Importance Of Working With An Advisor Who Understands

 However, what many clients do not take into account is financial professional’s ability to help navigate the personal and emotional challenges.
 Particularly during a time of personal transition, such as the death of a spouse or parent, a divorce, the sale of a business, retirement, a sudden inheritance, a major career change, etc., it is important to work with an advisor who can successfully navigate both technical and emotional challenges.
 Is your advisor up to the task?

 The Two Sides of Money

-Advisors need two distinct skill sets when helping clients navigate life transitions – technical expertise and personal/emotional expertise.
-I call these the two sides of money, and they include the following:
+Advisors need two distinct skill sets when helping clients navigate life transitions – technical experience and personal/emotional experience.
+These are these the two sides of money, and they include the following: